A Strong Community of Friends

 - Members live in Narberth, PA in apartments within walking distance of each other and may share an apartment.
 Click here for a guide to housing in Narberth.

 - We provide organized socialization activities, including dining out, sporting events, and movie nights.
-Click here for a sample calendar.
+Click here for a recent calendar.

 - We encourage an active, healthy lifestyle and help participants get involved in their community.